 My team had experienced significant change and growth.
-I realized that the speed of change within our organization was demanding that we focus on keeping up with projects while neglecting strategic planning and development.
+I realized that the speed of change within our organization was demanding.
+That we focus on keeping up with projects while neglecting strategic developing vision and planning.

 Hard work is not enough.
 Productivity is not enough.
 Every team needs vision!

 Michael Hyatt has a great podcast that details the relationship between vision and productivity.
 Just as you do, I know that many organizations have detailed core values, mission statements, and vision statements.
 And most growing organizations review and communicate them regularly.

 Our organization has them, too!
 But the organizational vision could not clarify what our team members belong to, what we will build, and what we will become.
 And we needed that – we needed a team vision.

 While our team was aware of company and institutional vision statements, they had never considered a department vision or a vision for their individual positions.
 I also knew that the vision would fail if I developed it and presented it to them to adopt.
 I needed to give the team the opportunity.
 To decide if they were ready to develop a vision.
 To take our work to the next level.

 The Developing Vision Process

 So I worked together with Building Champions executive coach Raymond Gleason, to develop the following process:

 Discussing the Vision